engineyard/ey-cloud-recipes/cookbooks/delayed_job4/README.markdown

 This recipe does NOT restart your workers.
 The reason for this is that shipping your application and rebuilding your instances (i.e. running chef) are not always done at the same time.
 It is best to restart your Delayed Job workers when you ship (deploy) your application code.
+You likely want to use the after_restart hook for this.

 If you're running DelayedJob on a solo instance or on your app_master, add a deploy hook similar to: